dbofmmbt/optimum/README.md

 [![documentation](https://docs.rs/optimum/badge.svg)](https://docs.rs/optimum)
 [![build status](https://github.com/dbofmmbt/optimum/workflows/rust/badge.svg)](https://github.com/dbofmmbt/optimum/actions)

-**Current state:** Design, Research and Experimentation.
-Be aware that I **will** change a lot of things until the project reaches an initial version.
+**Current state:** Some core components have their initial shape and may be used (feedback will be appreciated).
+There's a genetic metaheuristic ready (BRKGA) and I'm experimenting stuff for neighborhood-based components/metaheuristics.

+Be aware that some stuff **will** probably change, specially those I'm working right now.
+Some core stuff may be updated too, but this is less likely to happen.

-Based on my experience working with Metaheuristics, I plan to build a framework capable of accelerating the development of solutions efficiently by leveraging Rust features that ease the creation of reliable and efficient software.
+Based on my experience working with Metaheuristics, I'm building a framework capable of accelerating the development of heuristic algorithms efficiently by leveraging Rust features that ease the creation of reliable and efficient software.

 ## Goals

-Optimum will be:
+Optimum aims to be:

 - Flexible
   - It must be reasonably easy to design new metaheuristics and solve many kinds of problems using Optimum.
 Therefore it needs to be extensible and configurable.